 Can I start with SaaS and migrate to custom software later?

 Yes, and this is often the right sequence.
 Use SaaS to validate your process and generate operational data.
-When you understand exactly what your system needs to do — because you have lived with the SaaS limitations — you are in a much stronger position to specify a custom build.
+When you understand exactly what your system needs to do — because you've lived with the SaaS limitations — you're in a much stronger position to specify a custom build correctly the first time.

 Do Singapore government grants apply to custom software development?

-PSG applies specifically to pre-approved SaaS solutions and does not cover bespoke custom development.
-EDG can apply to custom software projects under business process improvement or capability development, but eligibility depends on your company's profile and the scope of the project.
+PSG applies to pre-approved SaaS solutions and doesn't cover bespoke custom development.
+EDG can apply to custom software projects under business process improvement or capability development, but eligibility depends on your company's profile and the project scope.
+Always verify directly with Enterprise Singapore.

-How long does custom software typically take to build in Singapore?
+How long does custom software typically take to build?

 A well-specified, focused custom application typically takes three to six months from a clear brief to a working production system.
 Larger platforms with multiple modules take longer.
-Timeline discipline depends almost entirely on the quality of the specification at the start.
+Timeline discipline depends almost entirely on the quality of the specification at the start — not the speed of development.

 Talk to NICKTUNG Before You Decide

-The right answer — SaaS or custom — depends on the specifics of your business, your growth stage, your team's operational maturity, and your budget.
-NICKTUNG has worked through this decision with businesses across Singapore and seven other countries over fifteen years.
-Reach us at +65 86684687 or through nicktung.com/contact-us.
+The right answer — SaaS or custom — depends on the specifics of your business, your growth stage, and your operational maturity.
+NICKTUNG has been through this decision with businesses across Singapore and seven other countries over fifteen years.
+We'll give you a straight recommendation, not a quote designed to justify whichever path is more profitable for us.
+Call +65 86684687 or reach us through the contact page.